Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Higher-algebra of dense 2-holonomies/2-monodromies

 \subsubsection{Graphical 2-holonomies and holonomy-density}

 The data of the interchanger $\beta,$ as well as the strong associativity\footnote{In the undeformed case, this simply follows from the strong associativity of graph gluing.
 In the quantum case, we also require the strict Jacobi identity of the combinatorial 2-Fock-Rosly Poisson brackets.
-This is explained in more detail in \cite{Chen1:2025?}.} of $\ostar$, then allow us to construct 2-holonomy states on a generic regular simplicial decomposition $\boldsymbol{\Delta}$ of length $k> 2$ in a non-ambiguous manner. \begin{definition} For a tuple $(\phi_1,\dots,\phi_k)\in \C_q(\mathbb{G}^{\Delta_1}\times\dots\times\mathbb{G}^{\Delta_k})$ of gluing-amenable 2-simplex states, the associated \textbf{2-holonomy state on $\Gamma^2$} is the combination
+This is explained in more detail in \cite{Chen1:2025?}.} of $\ostar$, then allow us to construct 2-holonomy states on a generic regular simplicial decomposition $\boldsymbol{\Delta}$ of length $k> 2$ in a non-ambiguous manner. \begin{definition} Let $(\phi_1,\dots,\phi_k)$ denote a tuple of 2-simplex states in $\C_q(\mathbb{G}^{\Gamma})$ which are gluing-amenable, then the associated \textbf{2-holonomy state on $\Gamma$} is the product

 When $\Gamma^2$ has no boundary, we call the associated sheaf $\Phi$ the \textbf{2-monodromy state}. \end{definition}